 - International Business Lounge: for departing international flights from Sydney, Melbourne and Perth, plus a number of overseas locations in Los Angeles, Honolulu, Auckland, Wellington and Tokyo Narita

-- International (Premium) Lounge: there are currently four of these combined Business and First Class Lounges, in Brisbane, Hong Kong, Singapore and London Heathrow; combining passengers into one space is the model Qantas is moving towards
+- International (Premium) Lounge: there are currently four of these combined Business and First Class Lounges, in Brisbane, Hong Kong, London Heathrow and Singapore (although the lounge in Singapore will be expanded and a separate, new International First Lounge built by the end of 2019)

-- International First Class Lounge: for First Class passengers and elite frequent flyers in Sydney, Melbourne, Los Angeles and Auckland
+- International First Lounge: for First Class passengers and elite frequent flyers in Sydney, Melbourne, Los Angeles and Auckland (and Singapore by the end of 2019)

 - Chairman’s Lounge: invitation-only lounges in major Qantas hubs such as Sydney, Canberra and Brisbane, for members including politicians, High Court judges, CEOs and celebrities.
 Number of members is said to be ~7,000